Help with debt

 Scope has partnered with the Income and Expenditure Hub, a free online budgeting tool that helps you to create and manage your household budget.
 It can help you take control of your finances and any debts you may have.

-Contact a debt adviser who will be able to give free advice on paying priority debts or when you’re faced with a debt emergency.
+Contact a debt adviser who will be able to give free advice.
+You could try:

 - StepChange Debt Charity for free online debt advice